isc-projects/kea/doc/guide/api.rst

    }

 This command includes a list with exactly one name of the shared network to be returned.
-The ``subnets-include`` optional parameter allows for specifying whether the subnets belonging to the shared network should also be returned.
+The ``subnets-include`` optional parameter specifies whether the subnets belonging to the shared network should also be returned.

 Response syntax: